apache/linkis/CONTRIBUTING.md

 ---

-## Three, advanced contribution
+##3, Outstanding Contributor

 ### 3.1 About Committers (Collaborators)

 #### 3.1.1 How to become Committer

-If you have submitted a valuable PR to Linkis and have been merged, or contributed continuously for more than half a year, and have led the release of at least one version, you can find a PMC of the Linkis project through the official WeChat group, if he is willing to nominate you as a committer , And are willing to state your contribution to all PMC and Committer, then a vote will be initiated next; PMC and other Committers will vote together to decide whether to allow you to join, if you get enough votes, you will become Committer of the Linkis project .
+If you have submitted a valuable PR to Linkis and have been merged, or contributed continuously for more than half a year, and have led the release of at least one version, you can find a PMC of the Linkis project through the official WeChat group, if he is willing to nominate you as a committer , And are willing to state your contribution to all PMC and Committer, then a vote will be initiated; PMC and other Committers will vote together to decide whether to allow you to join, if you get enough votes, you will become Committer of the Linkis project .

-#### 3.1.2 Committer rights
+#### 3.1.2 Committer's

 - You can join the official developer WeChat group to participate in discussions and formulate Linkis development plans
 - Can manage Issues, including closing and adding tags